vertica/VerticaPy/docs/source/verticapylab_gs.rst

 VerticaPyLab
 =================

-The easiest way to try out VerticaPy is with `VerticaPyLab <https://github.com/vertica/VerticaPyLab>`_, a docker-based JupyterLab environment designed to provide users with a powerful, GUI-based platform for using Vertica and VerticaPy functionalities, including various no-code tools.
-Capitalizing on the convenience of docker, VerticaPyLab eliminates the need for any intricate installations, configurations, and dependency management.
+The easiest way to try out VerticaPy is with `VerticaPyLab <https://github.com/vertica/VerticaPyLab>`_, a Docker-based JupyterLab environment designed to provide users with a powerful, GUI-based platform for using Vertica and VerticaPy functionalities, including various no-code tools.
+Capitalizing on the convenience of Docker, VerticaPyLab eliminates the need for any intricate installations, configurations, and dependency management.
 VerticaPyLab extends the capabilities of JupyterLab by integrating essential tools, extensions, and utilities that allow you to unlock the full potential of VerticaPy's machine learning and analytic funtionalities, all while utilizing the performance and scalability of the Vertica columnar database.